Azeris and ethnic Armenians fight as Russia, U.S. and France seek ceasefire | Law-Order

 Azerbaijan and ethnic Armenians fought with artillery and heavy guns on Thursday as the United States, France and Russia stepped up efforts to secure a ceasefire and avert a wider war in the South Caucasus.
 Azerbaijan said the city of Ganja had come under fire, deep inside its territory.
 Ethnic Armenians who control the mountain enclave of Nagorno-Karabakh inside Azerbaijan said Stepanakert, its main city, had been shelled by Azeri forces.

-Azeri Foreign Minister Jeyhun Bayramov was due to attend Thursday's talks, but no direct meetings have been scheduled between Armenia and Azerbaijan.
+Azeri Foreign Minister Jeyhun Bayramov was due to attend Thursday's talks in Geneva, but no direct meetings have been scheduled between Armenia and Azerbaijan.
 Armenian Foreign Minister Zohrab Mnatsakanyan is expected to hold separate talks with U.S., French and Russian officials in Moscow on Monday.

 INTERNATIONAL CONCERN Under international law, Nagorno-Karabakh belongs to Azerbaijan, but it is populated and governed by ethnic Armenians and broke away in a 1991-94 war that killed about 30,000.